Montana

 Montana Data Privacy Laws: MCDPA Consumer Rights Guide (2026)

-Montana has one of the most protective state data privacy laws in the country.
+Montana has built one of the most layered state privacy frameworks in the country.
 The Montana Consumer Data Privacy Act (MCDPA), codified at Mont.
 Code Ann.
-30-14-2801 et seq., gives Montana residents significant control over how businesses collect, use, and sell their personal information.
+30-14-2801 et seq., gives Montana residents substantial control over how businesses collect, use, and sell their personal information.
+That statute sits on top of something most states lack: an explicit constitutional privacy guarantee.

-This guide covers the full scope of the MCDPA as amended by SB 297 in 2025, Montana's data breach notification requirements, and what these laws mean for both consumers and businesses operating in the state.
+This guide covers the full MCDPA framework as amended by SB 297 in 2025, Montana's constitutional privacy protection, the Genetic Information Privacy Act, the data breach notification statute, the Montana wiretap law, and what these laws collectively mean for consumers and businesses.

 What Is the Montana Consumer Data Privacy Act (MCDPA)?